neurodata/nddocs-archive/web-design.md

 would take a bit of web-development, rather than merely web-design. but of course, we could incorporate web-development stuff as we ramp up, and start very simply.

+#### statistical science

+the outline of the various projects is here: http://docs.neurodata.io/nddocs/stats.html i haven't yet created slides for each of the projects, but they each many of the following features:

+- manuscript
+- arxiv
+- figure
+- 1 sentence summary
+- code
+- co-authors/contributors

+#### applied neuroscience

+the outline is here: http://docs.neurodata.io/nddocs/neuro.html this is the least developed, and arguably least important for now. that said, for each project, i would expect:

+- manuscript
+- analysis
+- a figure
+- a summary
+- co-authors/contributors